-If you’re receiving South Dakota food stamps, you could qualify for other helpful programs as well (including free Internet service)!
-Check out our list of South Dakota EBT benefits below.
+If you’re receiving South Dakota food stamps, you could qualify for other helpful programs as well (including discounted Internet service)!
+Check out our list of South Dakota food stamps benefits below.

 Children’s Museum of South Dakota – $1 per person